ritulsh29/Python-for-Data-Science/README.md

 Numpy:- NumPy stands for Numerical Python and it is a core library which provides numerical and scientific computing.
 It consists of multidimensional array objects and a collection of routines for processing those arrays.

 Pandas:- It is a standard library of Python used for data manipulation and data analysis and it sytands for Panel data.
 It consists of Single and Multi-dimensional data structures for data manipulation.

+Matplotlib:- It is a standard Python library used for data visualization.
+It consists of many plots for it.